ets-labs/python-dependency-injector/docs/introduction/di_in_python.rst

 of the dependency injection framework ``Dependency Injector``, its container, ``Factory``, ``Singleton`` and ``Configuration`` providers.
-The example shows how to use ``Dependency Injector`` providers overriding feature for testing or configuring project in different environments and explains why it's better then monkey-patching.
+The example shows how to use ``Dependency Injector`` providers overriding feature for testing or configuring project in different environments and explains why it's better than monkey-patching.

 What is dependency injection?
 -----------------------------